dotenv-linter/dotenv-linter/README.md

 ## 🚀 Usage

-By default, `dotenv-linter` checks all `.env` files in the current directory:
+By default, `dotenv-linter` checks all `.env` files in the current directory and in all subdirectories:

 ```shell script
 $ dotenv-linter